-SHELTERING SITES (INTERNAL AND EXTERNAL)
+SHELTER-IN-PLACE/SHELTER SITES (INTERNAL AND EXTERNAL)

-- The Superintendent or their designee will determine the level of the threat and communicate with building principal(s) who are affected by the emergency. - Principal(s) will move all staff and students to pre-arranged sheltering sites as outlined in building plans.
+- The Superintendent or their designee will determine the level of the threat and communicate with building principal(s) who are affected by the emergency. - Principal(s) will move all staff and students to pre-arranged shelter-in-place/shelter sites as outlined in building plans.
 They will report any missing staff or students. - The Logistics Chief will make appropriate arrangements for human needs in the event of a long-term situation.